 Both term life insurance coverage and permanent life insurance coverage have various pros and cons associated with them.
 While term life insurance coverage is usually the most affordable, permanent policies enable the ability to accumulate personal equity.

-In order to balance the benefits and costs of these types of coverage, many individuals are interested in obtaining hybrid life insurance policies.
+To balance the benefits and costs of these types of coverage, many individuals are interested in obtaining hybrid life insurance policies.
 A hybrid policy will usually cost less than a permanent policy but also offer more benefits than a term policy.
 In a sense, these types of policies are similar to owning two smaller policies (one of each kind) at the same time.

 Which Life Insurance Policy Is Right for You?